 It was winter in Australia and there was nothing more wonderful then to have heated front and rear leather seats.
 Also, the steering wheel was heated, this is the best thing on a cold morning.
 The backseat drivers had their own option to change the temperature whenever they wanted too.
 The many adjustable options to the driver seat made my drive as comfortable as possible.
 I never came out of the car with an aching lower back let alone a numb buttox.

 Jaguar Drive Control

-The F-Pace has three driving modes Dynamic, Normal and ECO, this was brilliant as it allowed me to change the way the car drove, ECO for long distance and Dynamic to impress my friends.
-Yes this baby can do 0-100 kmph in 6.2 seconds.
-Also because the engine has a twin turbo, there is no lag, when I floor it it goes.
+The F-Pace has three driving modes Dynamic, Normal and ECO, this was brilliant as it allowed me to change the way the car drove, ECO for long-distance and Dynamic to impress my friends.
+Yes, this baby can do 0-100 kmph in 6.2 seconds.
+Also because the engine has a twin-turbo, there is no lag, when I floor it goes.
 This made driving the F-PACE a lot more interesting and fun.
 The F-PACE in Australia got a lot of attention, and on the open roads I enjoyed spreading its SUV wings.

 Cruise Control And Speeding Alert

 Australia when it comes to staying within the correct speed is very strict.
 The speeding fine alone will leave me feeling ill.
 So I loved it when the speeding alert message would pop up on the HUD to kindly remind me of my speed.
 The Heads Up Display shows the GPS, my speed and speed limit on the windscreen, only for me to see.
 Many Ozzies I showed this too were blown away with this clever technology and for me this was another added safety tool.